Trait

 A trait defines a set of members that can become a part of the interface of classes and structures.
 If the trait does not implement a method or property, the class or structure must implement it.
 A trait that supplies only an interface, and does not implement its methods or properties, is known as an abstract trait.

-You can use Trait only at module level.
+You can use traits only at module level.
 The declaration context can be a class, structure, module, or trait, and cannot be a procedure or block.
 See Declaration Contexts and Default Access Levels for more information.

 Rules